-Our South East team were recently called upon to inspect a windmill where the owner had a suspicion of a woodworm infestation.
-Our instructions from the concerned windmill owner were to inspect all accessible timbers as well as providing any recommendations regarding treatments and structural repairs.
+This particular type of windmill is known as a “Post Mill”, named after the wooden post that the structure is built around.
+With many wooden windmills having met a fiery fate due to their flammable structures, this one in question has stood the test of time.
+Timberwise South East was called upon to inspect the windmill as the owner had a suspicion of a woodworm infestation.
+Timberwise were to inspect all accessible timbers as well as providing any recommendations regarding woodworm treatments and structural repairs.

-Upon his arrival, our surveyor also spotted that the access stairway had an infection of wet rot.
+Upon arrival, Timberwise identified that the access stairway was infected with wet rot.
+Wet rot is a natural decay of timber in the presence of high moisture.
+These wet rot fungi get their food by breaking down the walls of wood cells.
+Over time this leads to a loss in the strength of the wood.
+Any timber that is exposed to excess moisture will become an ideal breeding ground for wet rot spores.
 As these timbers were external, they had been in direct contact with the ground and the elements, therefore, subject to the typical UK weather conditions – lashings of rain!

 Inspection of the large dimensional spanning timber beam revealed an infestation by Death Watch Beetle, with fresh bore dust indicating recent larval activity.
 This appeared to be deep-rooted within the shakes of the beam.

-We recommended that our technicians were to clean down and prepare timbers as necessary for treatment.
-Our technicians would then apply insecticide and fungicidal spray to the timbers, in doing this the spray would absorb into the wood for a period of about an hour and exterminate any eggs or woodworm near the surface of the timber.
+Timberwise technicians initially cleaned down and prepared the timbers for treatment.
+The technicians then applied insecticide and fungicidal spray to the timbers, in doing this the spray absorbed into the wood for a period of about an hour and exterminated any eggs or woodworm near the surface of the timber.

 Arranging a Woodworm Survey